How long have you lived in New Orleans?

 A Little History

-Did you know that the St. Charles Streetcar is the oldest continually operating street car line in the world?
+The St. Charles Streetcar is the oldest continually operating street car line in the world.

 Streetcars in New Orleans have been an important part of the city’s public transportation network since the first half of the 19th century.
 The New Orleans streetcars are one of the first passenger railroads in the United States and one of the oldest continuously operating street railway in the entire world.